 Vicodin Addiction Treatment in Orange County

-We provide extended-care outpatient programs that include addiction counseling, and along the way we help you discover your life’s passion, which can be used to guide you toward a drug-free future.
+We provide extended-care outpatient programs in Newport Beach, CA that include addiction counseling, and along the way we help you discover your life’s passion, which can be used to guide you toward a drug-free future.
 This level of customized care can also be affordable since we accept most private insurance plans.

 You can fill out our insurance verification form and we’ll be in touch.